Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ## Sentiment

 In simple terms, sentiment analysis is used to find the author’s attitude towards something.
 Tools aim to categorise pieces of text as positive, neutral, or negative.
-Sentiment analysis utilises tokenisation and uses algorithms designed to identify positive and negative words to gain the overall text sentiment.
+Sentiment analysis utilises tokenisation and algorithms designed to identify positive and negative words to gain the overall text sentiment.

 > I ***hate*** liars so much Tom needs to go 😡 #LoveIsland

-The above tweet was given a polarity score of -0.30000000000000004, negative number signifying negative sentiment.
+The above tweet was given a polarity score of -0.30000000000000004, negative number signifying negative sentiment on a scale of -1 to +1.

 TextBlob is one implementation of Natural Language Processing and is built on the Natural Language Toolkit [library](http://www.nltk.org).
 If you would like to know more about natural language processing, [this article](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e) could be a good place to start.

 # TextBlob

+The library we will use for Natural Language processing in python is the TextBlob package.
 The TextBlob documentation provides some useful code examples with many more elsewhere online.
 We are able to write a function to get the sentiment scores from a string.
 The input will be tweets for us.

 ```python
 def get_sentiment_scores(search_string):